Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

 ## Simulating customer renewal data {#renewaldata}

+There are three main things we do with code in this book:

+1. Write functions
+2. Appy those functions to data
+3. Graph the output

 The first data set that we will create will be related to building a model to estimate the likelihood that a season ticket holder will renew season tickets.
 This data is difficult to create because we need to build certain patterns into the data that build on each other.
 The goal of this section is to build build a function that will produce a data set on command.
 However, due to the fact that it builds on itself, it is difficult to generalize the function.